ziyilin/graal/docs/reference-manual/languages/llvm/options.md

 `--llvm.enableLVI=<true/false>`: enable source-level symbol inspection in the debugger.
 This defaults to `false` as it can decrease run-time performance.

+`--llvm.sandboxed` enables an experimental sandboxed mode, which means memory allocations from LLVM bitcode are done on the managed heap.
+[This article](https://medium.com/graalvm/safe-and-sandboxed-execution-of-native-code-f6096b35c360) explains the sandboxed execution in every detail.

 `--version` prints the version and exit.

 `--version:graalvm` prints GraalVM version information and exit.